Raja Mahendra Aridaman Singh

 Raja Mahendra Aridaman Singh is an Indian politician and a member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
 He represents the Bah constituency of Uttar Pradesh and was a member of the Samajwadi Party political party until 15 January 2017 when he joined the rival Bharatiya Janata Party.

 Early life and education

 Singh was born in Royal Rajput family of Agra district.
 His father Mahendra Ripudaman Singh was also an MLA for four terms from Bah.
 He attended the St. John's College, Agra, and attained a Master of Commerce degree.

 Political career

 Singh has been a MLA for six terms.
-He represented the Bah constituency and was a member of the Samajwadi Party political party.
+He represented the Bah constituency.
+He is a member of the Bharatiya Janata Party political party.
+He had been also a member of samajwadi party for five years, from 2012 to 2017.
 On 15 January 2017, Singh joined the Bharatiya Janata Party along with his wife.